bullhorn/rest-api-docs/source/includes/entityref/_shifttype.md

 # ShiftType

-ShiftType is an entity set at the corporation level to define various shift time intervals (Morning, Afternoon, Evening, Overnight, etc.) - used for setting candidatePreferences.
+Is set at the corporation level to define various shift time intervals (Morning, Afternoon, Evening, Overnight).
+Used for setting candidatePreferences.

 <table>
     <colgroup>